How Long Does It Take to Get Your Tax Refund in Canada?

 - Date of birth (individuals)

-- For individuals, details from your account or a previous assessed return, notice of assessment, etc.
+- For individuals, details from your account or a previously assessed return, notice of assessment, etc.

 - For business accounts, details from your account or your most recently assessed business return

-Note that the earliest you can expect information to be available via Telerefund or TIPS is mid-March (if you filed before mid-February).
-Otherwise you need to wait at least four weeks if you filed between mid-February and mid-April.
-If you filed after mid-April wait at least six weeks to call.
+The earliest you can expect information to be available via Telerefund or TIPS is mid-March if you filed before mid-February.
+Otherwise, you need to wait at least four weeks if you filed between mid-February and mid-April.
+If you filed after mid-April, wait at least six weeks to call.

 The quickest way to get your tax return processed is to file it electronically.
-Even so, however, your refund can be delayed for a number of different reasons, including:
+Even so, your refund can be delayed for a number of reasons, including:

-- you have any outstanding GST/HST returns from a sole proprietorship or partnership
+- You have any outstanding goods and services tax or harmonized sales tax (GST/HST) returns from a sole proprietorship or partnership.